When Do Dogs Stop Growing?

 There’s no doubt about it; some dogs are bigger than others—we all know what a Chihuahua looks like next to an Alaskan Malamute.
 But why are there such differences between dog breeds in size and weight?

-Firsts, look at some interesting facts about puppy development and growth that you might not have known.
+First, look at some interesting facts about puppy development and growth you might not have known.

 The first few weeks of your puppy’s life will be filled with rapid changes, including their growth rate.
 They can weigh as little as 2 ounces or 4 pounds (1-2 kilograms) at birth.

 When do dogs stop growing?
-As they grow older, their growth rate slows dramatically: after just two months old, a puppy will only gain around half an ounce daily on average.
+As they grow older, their growth rate slows dramatically: after just two months, a puppy will only gain around half an ounce daily on average.

-By six months old, however, a full-grown adult Labrador Retriever is likely to weigh anywhere from 50-80 pounds (22-36 kilograms).
+By six months old, however, a full-grown adult Labrador Retriever will likely weigh anywhere from 50-80 pounds (22-36 kilograms).

 Now let’s put these numbers into perspective: by eight weeks, a puppy should already weigh more than twice its original birth weight; by twelve weeks, it could weigh up to ten times its original weight; by sixteen weeks, fifteen times.